This Practice Direction must be read in conjunction with the following Practice Directions:

 Preparation for the hearing

-3.34.
-Subject to any directions given by the Court, the parties will, not less than 14 days before the day fixed for the commencement of the hearing, exchange and file the following documents in accordance with Form CFI 11
+3.38.
+The parties shall, not less than 7 days before the day fixed for the commencement of the hearing, exchange and file the following documents in accordance with Form CFI 11:

-(a) a written summary of the evidence to be given by each witness that a party intends to call at the trial;
+(a) a written summary of the evidence to be given by each witness that a party intends to call at the hearing;

-(b) a copy of every document that the party will seek to put in evidence; and
+(b) a copy of every document that the party will rely upon unless that document has previously been uploaded to the eCourts Platform; and

-3.37.
-The Court may, if all parties agree, deal with the claim without a hearing.
+3.41.
+The Court may, if all parties agree, decide the claim without a hearing.

 (a) has given written notice to the Court and the other party at least 7 days before the hearing date that the party will not attend; and

-3.45.
-A party who applies for an order that a judgment be set aside must file an application notice not more than 7 days after the day on which notice of the judgment was served on him.
+3.50.
+A party who applies for an order that a judgment be set aside must file an application notice in accordance with Form CFI 12C not more than 7 days after the day on which notice of the judgment was served on him.

 (a) had a good reason for not attending the hearing; and